pattonkan/sse2rvv/README.md

 The header file `sse2rvv.h` contains several of the functions provided by Intel intrinsic headers such as `<xmmintrin.h>`, only implemented with RISCV-based counterparts to produce the exact semantics of the intrinsics.

+This project is based on [sse2neon](https://github.com/DLTcollab/sse2neon), and modify it to RISCV version.

 ## Mapping and Coverage